 What happens though is that people focus on the negative experiences of a statistical few and try to argue that vaccines just aren’t safe.
 That’s very irresponsible as well.

-Statistically, the chances of a serious or life threatening reaction is minuscule at best.
-I know that’s not comforting for those you have experienced injury but it’s simply scientific and medical fact.
+Statistically, the chances of a serious or life threatening reaction are minuscule at best.
+I know that’s not comforting for those you have experienced injury, but it’s simply scientific and medical fact.

 The reality is that millions upon millions of people around the globe get vaccines each year and while an extremely small percentage of people have a serious reaction, the overwhelming majority truly benefit.